Do I need Planning Permission for a garden shed?

 Garden sheds and planning permission

-In most circumstances you won’t need planning permission for your Asgard shed - there are some exceptions such as in a conservation area (though we have had customers who have).
-Some boroughs of London will not let you have a shed at the front of a property - It is always best to check with your local planning office if in doubt - however, here is some useful information.
+In most circumstances you won’t need planning permission for your Asgard shed - there are some exceptions such as in a conservation area (though we have had customers who have required planning permission).
+Some boroughs of London and other parts of the country will not let you have a shed at the front of your property - It is always best to check with your local planning office if in doubt - however, here is some useful information.

 Most of the time you won't need planning permission - but check if in doubt!

-Asgard will take no responsibility for the need of planning permission, it is the customers responsibility to do the necessary checks.
+Asgard will take no responsibility for the need for planning permission, it is the customer's responsibility to do the necessary checks.